Vietnam.vn - Nền tảng quảng bá Việt Nam

 Iran bất ngờ rẽ hướng 'lạ' liên quan chương trình hạt nhân, IAEA vội lên tiếng

-AFP news agency reported that on November 19, the IAEA said that Iran's stockpile of enriched uranium is estimated to have exceeded 32 times the limit set in the 2015 agreement between Iran and world powers to limit its nuclear program.
+Iran's stockpile of enriched uranium is estimated to have exceeded 32 times the limit set in a 2015 deal between Iran and world powers to curb its nuclear program, the IAEA said on November 19, AFP news agency reported.

-According to a source familiar with the matter, as of October 26, Iran's total stockpile of enriched uranium was estimated at 6,604.4 kg, up 852.6 kg from the most recent quarterly report in August.
+According to a source familiar with the matter, as of October 26, Iran's total stockpile of enriched uranium was estimated at 6,604.4 kg, an increase of 852.6 kg compared to the most recent quarterly report in August.

-The IAEA confirmed that Iran has "begun taking preparatory measures to prevent the increase of its stockpile of uranium enriched to 60% U-235" at two enrichment facilities.
+The IAEA confirmed that Iran has "begun taking preparatory measures to prevent the increase of its stockpile of uranium enriched to up to 60% U-235" at two enrichment facilities.

 The IAEA director general welcomed Iran's move, stating: "This is... a concrete step in the right direction.
 This is the first time since Iran abandoned its past obligations that it is moving in a different direction."

-However, the IAEA chief said he could not rule out the possibility that Iran's commitment could be affected "due to further developments", after Western powers submitted a resolution criticising Tehran for its lack of cooperation at a meeting of the IAEA Board of Governors.
+However, the head of the IAEA said he could not rule out the possibility that Iran's commitments could be affected "due to further developments", after Western powers submitted a resolution criticizing Tehran for its lack of cooperation during a meeting of the IAEA Board of Governors.

-Regarding this issue, according to a statement from the Iranian Foreign Ministry on the same day, November 20, during a phone call with Mr. Grossi, Iranian Foreign Minister Seyed Abbas Araghchi warned that the Islamic Republic would react "appropriately" if any anti-Iran resolution was proposed during the session.
+Regarding this issue, according to a statement from the Iranian Foreign Ministry on the same day, November 20, during a phone call with Mr. Grossi, Iranian Foreign Minister Seyed Abbas Araghchi warned that the Islamic Republic will react "appropriately" if any anti-Iran resolution is proposed during the session.

-The Iranian diplomat also reaffirmed his commitment to continuing dialogue, while both sides stressed the importance of avoiding "unconstructive and confrontational approaches".
+The Iranian diplomat also reaffirmed the commitment to continue dialogue, while both sides stressed the importance of avoiding "unconstructive and confrontational approaches".

 Source: https://baoquocte.vn/iran-bat-ngo-re-huong-la-lien-quan-chuong-trinh-hat-nhan-iaea-len-tieng-294506.html